- West Virginia maintains a list of eligible surplus lines insurers (see Other Comments Section #1).

 • Nothing herein contained shall nullify any agreement by any insurer to provide insurance.

-- Eligibility, filing requirements and attestation forms can be found on the WVDOI website at www.wvinsurance.gov by clicking on Insurance Company Information, then click “Forms”.
+- Eligibility, filing requirements and attestation forms can be found on the WVDOI website at www.wvinsurance.gov by clicking on Insurance Companies, then click “Forms”.